-Specifies the two characters to be used for the beginning delimiter characters for Command Pass-Thru.
+Specifies the two characters used for the beginning Command Pass-Thru delimiter

-Value Description ХХҮҮ XX is the ASCII hexadecimal value of the first character and YY is the ASCII hexadecimal value of the second character Example: &%Z40,253F Specifies the %? characters as the beginning delimiter characters (% ASCII hex value is 25 and ?
-ASCII hex value is 3F)
+Value Description XXYY XX is the ASCII hexadecimal value of the first delete the extra space here character and YY is the ASCII hexadecimal value of the second character

+Example: &%Z40,253F

+Specifies the %? characters as the beginning delimiter characters (% ASCII hex value is 25 and ?
+ASCII hex value is 3F).

-HOST DOWNLOAD COMMANDS USE THE CPT BEGINNING DELIMITER CHARACTERS AS WELL.
+NOTES: HOST DOWNLOAD COMMANDS WILL USE THE CPT BEGINNING DELIMITER CHARACTERS.
 THE NEW CHARACTER(S) REPLACE THE &% IN FRONT OF THE Z.

-IF YOU DO NOT SELECT AN ENDING DELIMITER WITH COMMAND 39, THE DELIMITER SELECTED WITH THIS COMMAND WILL BE USED AS THE DEFAULT ENDING DELIMITER.
+IF YOU DO NOT SELECT AN ENDING DELIMITER WITH COMMAND 39, THE DELIMITER SELECTED WITH COMMAND 40 WILL BE USED AS THE DEFAULT ENDING DELIMITER.

-THE DEFAULT BEGINNING DELIMITER WILL NO LONGER BE ACTIVE IF YOU USE THIS COMMAND TO CHANGE IT.
+THE DEFAULT BEGINNING DELIMITER (&%) WILL NO LONGER BE ACTIVE IF COMMAND 40 IS USED. .